Travels & Adventures on the Highways of the USA

-In early October 2013 I drove out of New Orleans in Louisiana on I-10 West towards Baton Rouge.
-I headed out across the mangrove swamps and Lake Pontchartrain to start my first American road trip, travelling north up Highway 61 towards my eventual destination, Chicago.
+In early October 2013 I drove out of New Orleans in Louisiana on I-10 W towards Baton Rouge.
+I headed out across the mangrove swamps and Lake Pontchartrain to start the first of my American road trips, travelling north up Highway 61 into the Mississippi Delta towards my eventual destination, Chicago.

-In 2016, back again in California, I did what I nicknamed the ‘Mountains Trip’, when I headed towards Yosemite and the Sierra Nevada.
-The plan was to head north then come back south down the Gold Rush Trail, California Highway 49… but then sometimes not everything goes as it should on a road trip, does it? 🙂
+In 2016, back again in California, I first headed towards Yosemite and the Sierra Nevada.
+The plan was to head north then come back south down the Gold Rush Trail, California Highway 49.
+But then sometimes not everything goes as it should on a road trip, does it? 🙂

 In October 2017 I did my Cross Country Expedition starting in Ohio, via Nashville and other places, and ending my on-the-road element in Texas.
-But finished the trip in San Jose.
+But again I finished the trip in San Jose to watch the 49ers.

 Next year, 2018, I went slightly mad.
 I landed in New York at JFK and just over three weeks later I took off back to the UK from San Francisco airport, having driven Coast To Coast across the United States of America.
 I drove 4,466 miles in 20 days…

 Some of my photos aren’t brilliant, especially those where the natural light is not good.
 Many museums and other places however ban the use of flash, plus music clubs don’t like you to use it.
 If you click on most of the images on a page they will display larger in a new window.